MaximumOctopus/LEDMatrixStudio/Portable/readme.txt

 - Fixed a bug with exporting to RGB565 format.
 - Fixed a bug with Automation where split up/down doesn't work correctly
+- Fixed a bug with Optimisation filling all available RAM!

 A few minor tweaks.